 Marvel at wild and authentic landscapes, a rarely seen richness of wildlife, flowers, butterflies and the highest raptor diversity in Europe!
 Encounter long forgotten relics from ancient times!
 Experience the friendliness and hospitality of the locals!
 Learn to appreciate and enjoy local cuisine and some of the best wine you have ever had!

 You will experience all this and more during our 8-days long Wild Eastern Rhodopes Adventure & Culture Program.
+If you’d like more Bulgarian hiking trips to choose from, you might also like to consider our 8-day Hike in the Rila, Pirin & Rhodope Mountains.

 April – June